Samuel-Brisio/IEEE_WP3_Article/README.md

 Inside the folder of this repository execute the following commandas.

 ##### Create the Kubernet Environment
+Execute the script located in the repository's root folder.

 ```
 ./setup_environment.sh
 ```
+> Warning: This process will take approximately 1 hour.

 ##### Isolate the Environment